Interesting facts about wedding rings. Material and properties of wedding rings at a glance

 Mamor, stone and iron break – silver, gold and platinum don’t?

-The ring exchange is probably undisputedly one of the highlights of every wedding ceremony.
-The rings symbolize the love of the spouses and just as indestructible as the love should be the material of the ring, which from now on until all time represents the bond with the partner.
-For this reason, only very noble, robust and high-quality metals are usually used in the production of rings.
-There are many of them, but it is not uncommon for the choice of materials to be subject to current trends, at the moment monocolor rings, i.e. rings made of one material, are in fashion.
-There are no limits for the bride and groom here, with a choice of different materials such as white gold, silver, platinum, rose gold and many other metals.
-We would like to give you a small overview of the most popular materials here.
+The ring exchange is undoubtedly one of the highlights of every wedding ceremony.
+The rings symbolize the love of the couple and are as indestructible as love itself.
+For this reason, the material of the ring should also represent the bond with the partner from now until the end of time.
+For this reason, only very precious, robust and high-quality metals are usually used to make rings.
+There is a wide variety of these.
+However, the choice of material is often subject to current trends.
+At the moment, monocolor rings, i.e. rings made from one material, are all the rage.
+There are no limits for the bridal couple here.
+You can choose from different materials such as white gold, silver, platinum, rose gold and many other metals.
+We would like to give you a brief overview of the most popular materials here.

 Stainless steel wedding rings

-Stainless steel is absolutely trendy due to its material properties and the fact that it can be wonderfully combined.
-Countless possibilities for design and creation with, for example, stones and shapes, make every individual wish come true.
-Steel wedding rings always have a very noble and modern look, even though they are usually rather inexpensive compared to alternatives made of gold or platinum.
-That’s why stainless steel rings, for example, are very popular with young couples.
-Furthermore, stainless steel is rust-proof, corrosion-resistant and has a long durability as a wedding ring.
+Due to its material properties and the fact that it can be wonderfully combined, stainless steel is absolutely on trend.
+Countless possibilities for design and creation with stones and shapes, for example, make every individual wish come true.
+Steel wedding rings always have a very elegant and modern look.
+This is despite the fact that they are usually rather inexpensive compared to alternatives made of gold or platinum.
+This is why stainless steel rings are very popular with young couples, for example.
+Furthermore, stainless steel is rust-free, corrosion-resistant and has a long durability as a wedding ring.

 Platinum wedding rings

-Platinum is also becoming increasingly popular – the very tough, rare, solid, white metal is harder and heavier than gold or any other jewelry metal, but this metal is considered very precious.
-Due to these characteristics, platinum is very exclusive, due to the difficult processing, the higher fineness and the metal price, the cost can double compared to other rings.
-Its purity, which distinguishes it, ensures that platinum rings do not change color or fade and hardly suffer abrasion from much wear.
-In addition, platinum is extremely skin-friendly, which is a big plus, especially for allergy sufferers.
+Platinum is also becoming increasingly popular.
+This very tough, rare, solid, white metal is harder and heavier than gold or any other jewelry metal.
+At the same time, this metal is considered very precious.
+These characteristics make platinum very exclusive.
+Due to the difficult processing, the higher fineness and metal price, the costs can double compared to other rings.
+Its characteristic purity ensures that platinum rings neither change color nor fade.
+It also suffers hardly any wear and tear.
+Platinum is also extremely kind to the skin, which is a big plus for allergy sufferers in particular.

 Titanium wedding rings

-Titanium is also characterized by enormous robustness.
-This modern metal, which comes from space technology, is on the one hand only half as heavy as stainless steel and on the other hand it is also extremely resistant, especially in terms of abrasion and is even acid-resistant.
-With a titanium ring, you have an almost imperishable, noble piece of jewellery that radiates modern elegance and also gains in attractiveness when you consider how inexpensively it can already be purchased.
+Titanium is also characterized by its enormous robustness.
+This modern metal, which originates from space technology, is only half the weight of stainless steel.
+On the other hand, it is also extremely resistant, especially in terms of abrasion and is even acid-resistant.
+With a titanium ring, you have an almost imperishable, precious piece of jewelry that radiates modern elegance.
+It also becomes even more attractive when you consider how inexpensive it is to buy.

 Gold wedding rings